stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 15 - Common Sense Reasoning.md

 We can start examining how an AI agent might interpret very structurally different sentences that have the same meaning by noting **primitive actions**.
 These set of basic actions (e.g., move-body-part, move-object, etc.) could help an agent interpret a message as each primitive action has a frame representation associated with it which allows for stereotyping.

+## Thematic Roles And Primitive Actions

+As mentioned earlier, an agent may map actions in a sentence to a store containing primitive actions.
+These primitive actions may be represented in a thematic role frame which will allow the agent to perform top-down processing(generating expectations and interpretations).